1-12: Multiple Conditions

 7.2 Masking rows and columns

 We can use the [X,Y] notation to subset columns.
-The following code will also remove the precipitation column, which is column 4.
+The following code will keep column 1,2,3, and 5.

 ### Masking rows and columns